sven-hash/docs/content/run-nym-nodes/validators.md

   --fees=7000u{{< param bech32Prefix >}}
 ```

+### Common reasons for your validator being jailed

+The most common reason for your validator being jailed is that your validator is out of memory because of bloated syslogs.

+Running the command `df -H` will return the size of the various partitions of your VPS.

+If the `/dev/sda` partition is almost full, try pruning some of the `.gz` syslog archives and restart your validator process.

 ## Day 2 operations with your validator

 As part of the execution of the validator, it will be able to get some rewards.